irfanjmdn/r65/README.md

 The Royal Kludge RKR65 is a 66-key RGB backlit keyboard with Chartreuse, Brown, or Blue switches.
 It offers a gasket structure for a soft typing experience, knob adjustment, ergonomic design, and hot-swappable keys.

 When I bought this keyboard, I was told it was open source by the seller, but they never gave out the files on their website.
 After weeks of emails and follow-ups, I finally received the QMK firmware for the Royal Kludge R65.

-Special thanks to [sdk66](https://github.com/sdk66) for sharing these files!
+Special thanks to [sdk66](https://github.com/sdk66) for sharing the initial firmware files, and [iamdanielv](https://github.com/iamdanielv) for fixing a major portion of the code!

 ---

 ## Known Issues

+None

-### For a fully functional firmware without issues, [flash](#flashinginstalling-the-firmware) the [original firmware file](Original%20RK%20R65%20Firmware%2020240311.hex).
-We don't have the source for this specific precompiled file, unfortunately.
+### For a fully functional firmware, [flash](#flashinginstalling-the-firmware) the [original firmware file](Original%20RK%20R65%20Firmware%2020240311.hex).

-### Caps Lock Indicator

-- The Caps Lock indicator light doesn't turn on.

-This issue is very likely fixable, but I’m not experienced enough to handle it.

 ---